ranf2000/Assignment_3/README.md

 # Laboratory 5

 ## Laboratory Objectives
-1. Explore and use various tools such as: GitHub, VirtualBox, Tuffix, Linux Terminal, and Atom.
+1. Explore and use various tools such as: GitHub, Visual Studio.
 1. Write a Python program using:
      1. modules
      2. packages